In This Section

 Research shows that high attendance at school gives better opportunity to greater academic achievement and it is important to recognise the link between the two at Henry Chichele Primary School.
 The vast majority of our students achieve over 96% attendance and this is what we expect from all students as a minimum.

 In 2013, the Department for Education (DfE) in central government announced important amendments to legislation surrounding absence in term time.
 The following applies to all students of statutory school age.

 From 1st September 2013, the law gives NO entitlement to parents to take their children on holiday during term time.
 Any application for leave must only be in exceptional circumstances and the Headteacher must be satisfied that the circumstances are exceptional and warrant the granting of leave.
 Headteachers would not be expected to class any term time holiday as exceptional.

-Parents can be fined by Northamptonshire County Council (the Local Authority) for taking their child on holiday during term time without the consent of the school.
+Parents can be fined by North Northamptonshire Council (the Local Authority) for taking their child on holiday during term time without the consent of the school.
 A Fixed Penalty Notice of £60.00 could be issued to each parent for each child, and so for a two-parent family with two children, this would equal a fine of £240.

 The fixed penalty notice fine for each parent/child is £60.00 if paid within 21 days of receipt of the notice, rising to £120.00 if paid after 21 days but within 28 days of receipt.